Soft Tissue Sarcoma

 Once your vet has made a diagnosis they will talk to you about ‘staging’ the tumour, i.e. making sure there are no signs of spread within the body.
 This is normally done with a combination of x-rays, ultrasound, and in some cases a CT scan, which allows the radiologist to look inside body areas including the skull, lungs and abdomen for any early signs of cancer spread.
 A CT of the tumour itself also allows the family veterinary surgeon, or the specialist cancer surgeon, accurately plan surgery to make sure it is performed successfully.

 It is these two pieces of information, namely WHAT is the tumour, and WHERE is the tumour, that make possible a discussion about what OPTIONS exist, and of course, what might happen if nothing is done.

 Sarcoma treatment depends on the exact origin of the tumour.
-Treatment options for Osteosarcomas, tumours of bone, are covered on the Osteosarcoma Condition section of our website.
+Treatment options for osteosarcomas, tumours of bone, are covered on the osteosarcoma page on our website.
 This section will cover exclusively treatment for soft tissue sarcomas.

 In modern veterinary cancer therapy, three main types of treatment are sometimes used; cancer surgery, chemotherapy (anti-cancer drugs), and radiation therapy (powerful x-ray type beams that damage cancer cells).

 Most soft tissue sarcomas are managed by surgery, either exclusively, or in combination with one or two of the other therapies.